Greece Property Notebook

 How the package reshapes the buyer's framework

 Third, the broader market normalisation has implications for the trajectory of pricing.
 The package's focus on supply expansion at the mid-tier suggests Greek policymakers expect the affordability pressure to ease over the next two to three years.
-Whether that translates to softer headline-pricing trajectories in the prime addresses is a separate question — the prime-residential supply is constrained by planning rather than by market-friction issues that the package addresses.
+Whether that translates to softer headline-pricing trajectories in the prime addresses is a separate question, because prime-residential supply is constrained by planning rather than by market-friction issues the package addresses.

 The Cycladic and Riviera dimensions

 The package's effects on the trophy island and Riviera markets are limited.
-Mykonos, Santorini, Paros, the Cyclades broadly — these markets operate under planning frameworks that the 2025 package doesn't materially adjust.
-The Athenian Riviera (Vouliagmeni, Glyfada, Lagonisi) is similarly unaffected at the prime tier; the planning, density, and visual-impact rules remain controlling.
+Mykonos, Santorini, Paros, and the Cyclades broadly operate under planning frameworks that the 2025 package does not materially adjust.
+The Athenian Riviera, including Vouliagmeni, Glyfada, and Lagonisi, is similarly unaffected at the prime tier; the planning, density, and visual-impact rules remain controlling.

 What has changed is the perception of the broader Greek market.
 The package signals continued government commitment to maintaining a functioning residential market, which removes one of the tail-risk concerns that some international prime buyers had been factoring into their Greek decisions.
 Engel & Völkers Greece's 2025 buyer survey reported a notable uptick in international prime inquiries through the second half of 2025, attributed in part to the policy clarity from the package.

-Greek prime is moving into what we'd describe as a more layered phase.
-The headline price moves of the recovery — central Athens up 60 to 70 per cent from the trough, the Cyclades up materially across the prime addresses — won't repeat.
-What's emerging instead is a market where supply is gradually expanding at the mid-tier, demand is broadening across more international buyer cohorts, and the prime addresses continue on their own trajectory anchored by planning constraint.
+Greek prime is moving into what we would describe as a more layered phase.
+The headline price moves of the recovery (central Athens up 60 to 70 per cent from the trough, the Cyclades up materially across the prime addresses) will not repeat.
+What is emerging instead is a market where supply is gradually expanding at the mid-tier, demand is broadening across more international buyer cohorts, and the prime addresses continue on their own trajectory anchored by planning constraint.

 The package's most underrated effect may be the signal it sends about Greek property as a maturing rather than emerging market.
 The deliberate policy attention to housing supply, the Bank of Greece administrative framework around the subsidy disbursement, and the clear regulatory pathway around conversion and renovation all point to a market operating on Western European norms.
-That graduates Greek prime in a way that matters for the international buyer profile — and reads as more sustainable than the unleveraged hot-market story of three years ago.
+That graduates Greek prime in a way that matters for the international buyer profile.

 Frequently Asked Questions